SICSoftwareGmbH/chatgpt-gitlab-codereview/readme.md

-# Project Name
+# ChatGPT Gilab Code Review CI/CD

-This project is a code review pipeline that runs on GitLab CI, incorporating a Python script to analyze changes in source code and perform automated checks.
+This project is a code review pipeline that runs on GitLab CI, incorporating a Python script to analyze changes in source code with ChatGPT API and generates a report in the artifacts.

 ## Prerequisites
 - Docker Runner
 - GitLab CI/CD
+- ChatGPT API Key

 ## Structure